Davidhorn

 Mobile and portable recording devices capture high-quality audio and video at the scene, preserving crucial details and speeding up the investigative process.
 Equipping officers with the right tools to complete documentation and collect evidence in the field leads to significant savings in time and resources.
 By cutting down on transportation and administrative tasks, forces can reallocate their time to focus on core policing activities.

-Streamlining administrative workloads
+Streamlining administrative workloads for police productivity improvement

 Policing involves a substantial amount of administrative tasks that can take time away from core investigative work.
 From handling evidence and transcribing interviews to completing reports and managing case files, these routine duties can create a heavy burden on officers.
-In many instances, a significant portion of an officer’s time is spent on these tasks rather than being on the frontline, which can reduce overall productivity and increase operational costs.
+In many instances, a significant portion of an officer’s time is spent on these tasks rather than being on the frontline, which can reduce overall police productivity and increase operational costs.

 Picture of the whitepaper on police productivity